-Most dog daycare centers, dog boarding facilities, and dog hotels are run by people who spend most of their time thinking about getting to full capacity.
+Most doggie day care centers, dog boarding facilities, and dog kennels are run by people who spend most of their time thinking about getting to full capacity.
 A day when disasters are averted and dogs are fed is a good day.

 We think dog daycare can accomplish more.
-In the kind and experienced paws of LA dog training/behavior expert Russ Hartstein, dog daycare is an opportunity to understand your dog better and grow closer to him or her – even when you’re away for the day.
+In the kind and experienced paws of dog training Los Angeles/behavior expert Russ Hartstein, dog daycare is an opportunity to understand your dog better and grow closer to him or her – even when you’re away for the day.

 We work with dogs throughout greater Los Angeles, including in Malibu, Beverly Hills, Bel Air, Brentwood, Pacific Palisades, Downtown LA, Santa Monica, Venice, Manhattan Beach, Westwood, Marina Del Rey, Calabasas, Burbank, Glendale, Pasadena, Hollywood, Palos Verdes, and elsewhere in and near Greater LA.

-Apply now to become a Fun Paw Care member for the best behavior-focused dog daycare program in LA, or read on to find out more about the daycare experience your dog can look forward to.
+Apply now to become a Fun Paw Care member for the best behavior-focused dog daycare program in Los Angeles, or read on to find out more about the daycare experience your dog can look forward to.